logzio/logz-docs/_source/_includes/rules-alerts/correlated-queries.md

 #### Configuring a correlated {{include.name}}
 {:.no_toc}

 To correlate events, we need to configure 2 search queries, each with its own trigger condition.
-For the {{include.name}} to trigger, both conditions must be statified in their selected time frames, respectively.
+For the {{include.name}} to trigger, both conditions must be statified.

 If you opt to join the queries, you must also select aggregation criteria and fields to join.
-When the queries are joined, the values of the join fields must also match for the {{include.name}} to trigger.
+When the queries are joined, the values of the join fields must match for the {{include.name}} to trigger.

 This tutorial assumes you are familiar with the process of configuring a single-query {{include.name}}.
 It explains what's different when correlating queries.